Based on our research and reviews, here are the 7 best dash cams under $100:

 - Some consumers complain the imaging is actually 2K.

-- Doesn’t come with a memory card (but that’s pretty standard).
+- It doesn’t come with a memory card (but that’s pretty standard).

 - May start malfunctioning prematurely

-This budget dash cam comes at a very affordable $49.99.
+This best budget dash cam model comes at a very affordable $49.99, far under 100 dollars.
 But for something at such an affordable price, it comes with powerful features, one of which includes the ADAS.
 ADAS is an acronym for Advanced Driver Assistance Systems, the most advanced algorithms that make sure you drive safely.

 The G-sensor technology records emergency footage and saves the footage automatically for later use.

-The Full HD (1080p) imaging and night vision will give you the best video and picture quality 50 dollars can buy.
+The Full HD (1080p) imaging will give you the best video quality 50 dollars can buy.
 You do not necessarily need 2K tor 4K imaging all the time.

-Anything above 150 degrees is considered very wide-angle and can reduce any blind spots you may have when driving your vehicle.
-The 165-degree wide-angle lens on this cheap dash cam has three-lane coverage.
+Anything above 150 degrees is considered very wide-angle and can reduce any record blind spots you may have when driving your vehicle.
+The 165-degree wide angle lens on this cheap dash cam has three-lane record coverage, best when attached with a suction cup windshield mount.

 View everything on a 2.7” inch LCD screen.
 It’s extremely easy to operate with large buttons and easy to recognize icons.
 You will get the hang of it in just a few minutes!